 Mission of The Penn Collaborative

-3. Empowering community mental health providers to adopt flexible, evidence-based practices and tools, strengthening their ability to effectively help people move toward personalized goals;
+- Empowering mental health providers to adopt flexible, evidence-based practices and tools, strengthening their ability to help people move toward personalized goals;

-4. Partnering with providers to infuse Cognitive Behavioral Therapy (CBT) and other EBPs into a sustained, programmatic approach, rather than disparate staff who are silos of their own expertise; and
+- Partnering with mental healthcare organizations and systems to infuse Cognitive Behavioral Therapy (CBT) and other EBPs into a sustained, programmatic approach, rather than disparate staff who are silos of their own expertise;

-The Penn Collaborative began with one project, the Beck Community Initiative, which was a vision shared by Dr. Aaron Beck, the Father of Cognitive Therapy, and Dr. Arthur Evans, Former Commissioner of the Philadelphia Department of Behavioral Health and Intellectual disAbilities Services.
-Together, they imagined a partnership that would move CBT out of the research labs and into the real-world, increasing access to this evidence-based practice for all.
-Since the BCI was created in 2007, there has been an increase in demands for trainings worldwide in addition to research projects that have been funded which all helped to form the Penn Collaborative.
-There are numerous projects (including the BCI) that fall under the the Penn Collaborative and are led by the director, Torrey A. Creed, Ph.D.
+The Penn Collaborative began with a cornerstone project, the Beck Community Initiative (BCI), which was a vision shared by Dr. Aaron Beck, the Father of Cognitive Therapy, and Dr. Arthur Evans, Former Commissioner of the Philadelphia Department of Behavioral Health and Intellectual disAbility Services.
+Together, they imagined a partnership that would move CBT out of the research labs and into regular practice, increasing access to this evidence-based practice for all.
+Since the BCI was launched in 2007, there has been a worldwide increase in demand for CBT and other EBP implementation, and Penn Collab’s research portfolio has expanded with funding from the National Institute of Mental Health, the National Institute on Minority Health and Health Disparities, and other funding agencies to keep pace with the burgeoning scientific landscape.

 Back to Top